 A significant contribution to the Canadian economy

 The job creator must show their plan significantly contributes to the Canadian economy.
-Of course, this does not mean they have to invest millions of dollars.
+Of course, this does not mean they must invest millions of dollars.
 However, they need to show the combination of the investment and their expertise could create opportunities for other Canadian companies and individuals.
 Nevertheless, there is no minimum investment under this program.

 The best person for the job

 The immigration officer who reviews the application focuses on the job creator’s resume.
-Consequently, they want to make sure the applicant’s experience and education make them the best person for the job.
+Consequently, they want to ensure the applicant’s experience and education make them the best person for the job.
 We usually consider the role of the business owner and manager for the job creator.
-However, depending on their background, they may take other functions.
+However, depending on their background, they may take on other functions.
 Regardless of the position, they must show they are the best person for the job.
-Of course, a rich history of business ownership or management could be beneficial.
+Of course, rich history of business ownership or management could be beneficial.

 Business ownership in Canada

 The job creator must purchase an existing business in Canada or establish a new one.
 Nonetheless, at least 50% of the Canadian company must belong to the applicant.
 The other 50% could belong to the job creator or someone else.
 The following articles offer more information on this subject: